leorami/mxtk-site/README.md

 #### Required Environment Variables

-Create a `.env.local` file in your project root with the following variables:
+Create or update your environment file with the following variables (preferred: `.env` managed by `./scripts/setup-mxtk-site.sh`, or `config/environments/.env.dev` for development):

 ```bash
 # Required for on-chain reads (Arbitrum mainnet)